 What is the example we are setting for our children?
 What we prioritize in life shows what is most important to us in this life.As Christians, Sunday should be the most important day of the week.

 We sometimes tend to view our weekends selfishly – time to relax or sleep in.
 As Christians, Sunday should be the most important day of the week.
 We should try as much as possible to schedule activities, vacations, work, and other appointments around church attendance.

 Listen in to EP 32 for more tips on Preparing Your Family for Sunday Morning Worship:

 Here’s a list of ideas to get you prepared for Sunday mornings:

 2. Take the time to get everything you need for church Sunday morning ready the night before.
 We have food every week at church, so this is part of my weekly meal plan.
-Pack church bags, lay out clothes, plan breakfast, etc.
+Pack your church bag, lay out clothes, plan breakfast, etc.

 6. Take the time during the sermon to ponder questions you can discuss as a family after the service on the way home or later that day.

 What are some ways you plan for the Lord’s Day?